-The piece is a wall-hanging kit for the home that helps combat bacterial pollution in the domestic space.
+The piece is a wall-hanging kit for the home that helps to raise awareness about the health of the home environment with a focus on air quality.
 It is part of the ongoing research project carried at Central Saint Martins in London.
 Utilizing bio-inspiration defined as a mirroring of ‘natural models, systems and processes to solve human problems’ (Shu) as a design approach, the piece takes inspiration from the ways in which animals manage to maintain a healthy habitat.
 The work is inspired by the behavior of the blue tit [Cyanistes Caeruleus] bird.
 The female birds protect their chicks against pathogenic bacteria by placing in their nests aromatic herbs [e.g. lavender (Lavandula stoechas), yarrow (Achillea ligustica), daisy (Helichrysum italicum), and apple mint (Mentha suaveolens)] that are known for their antimicrobial characteristics [Ask Nature, 2014].

-It is comprised of a fabric panel and fabric and paper cutouts impregnated with essential oils derived from the following plants: lavender, mint, yarrow and daisy.
-The qualities of this bouquet of aromatic plants protect the inhabitants against the biological factors that cause indoor pollution.
+It is comprised of a fabric panel and fabric and paper cutouts impregnated with essential oils of lavender (Lavandula officinalis) and peppermint (Mentha piperita).
 The loose fragments representing petals or leaves of the above mentioned plants come packed individually, and can be easily re-infused with oils once they evaporate.